prettier/prettier/docs/ignore.md

 title: Ignoring Code
 ---

+Prettier offers an escape hatch to ignore a block of code from being formatted.

-## Excluding JavaScript code from formatting
+## JavaScript

 A JavaScript comment of `// prettier-ignore` will exclude the next node in the abstract syntax tree from formatting.